Compare RDD Method™

-- RDD Center can ensure proper medical care by our experienced staff in a safe and completely confidentiality setting.
+- RDD Center can ensure proper medical care by our experienced staff in a safe and completely confidential setting.

-- Office environments do not provide access to the proper and necessary medical care and monitoring that a fully equipped OR at a Surgical Center can provide.
+- Office environments do not provide access to the proper and necessary medical care and monitoring that a fully equipped OR at a Surgical Center provides.